GoSuda

 85}

-Observing the section marked "THIS PART," one can notice that the task is inserted into a queue.
+You may have noticed that the section marked "THIS PART" indicates the insertion of a task into a queue.

 Now, let us examine how the task queue operates.